mcdaley/RNGestureHandlerDemo/README.md

   - Sign Up
   - Sign In
   - Forgot Password
+*  Search Window
+  - Add a search window in the header and link to a url/path

 ## To Do
 * Figure out how to add the default header to the createBottomTabNavigator